hklee4/ECG-based-cardiac-health-classifier/README.md

 # Code Description

-This repository contains the codes and filtered data to generate the main results described in our paper "Bio-inspired Monolithically Interlocked Permeable Skin-Adhesive Electrodes for Wireless Vital Diagnostics"
+This repository contains the codes and filtered data to generate the main results described in our paper paper ,submitted in in Nature Materials.

 The code in '1.peak_detection_algorithm.py' file perform peak detection by loading RAW_DATA files to obtain the SDNN value.